saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

           err: "FAIL!
 There are no neighbors found behind {{post['interface-name']}}"
 </pre>

 In this case, we put 2 tests in the same file.
 One for OSPF and another one for OSPF3.
-To indicate that a lot more is possible using xpath, I 'spiced' things up a little.
+To indicate that a lot more is possible using XPath, I 'spiced' things up a little.
 The OSPF test will check all interfaces that are enabled for OSPFv2 or OSPFv3 skipping the lo0.0 interface (`[interface-name != "lo0.0"]`).
 It will check the neighbor count, and in case the neighbor count is 0, the test will fail.

 After creating the tests, we need to plug them in `/etc/jsnapy/snap_config.yaml`.
 While we add the tests, let's also add another host to run the tests against: